mattclarke/advent_of_code_22/README.md

 - Part 1: loop through the rows and columns (forward and reverse) and add the trees that can be seen from outside to a set.
 - Part 2: for each tree in the set, go in each direction until reaches edge or hits a tree that cannot be seen over.
 After each direction multiple the score.

+## Day 9
+- Part 1: move the head and if the tail is not adjecent move it towards the head.
+Store tail's position in a set.
+- Part 2: create a list of the ten knots, move the first one and then update the others based on the preceeding knot.
+Store the last knot's position in a set.